-Each system comes with well-written, easy to understand instructions so the user can install the system.
-We have a network of dealers and installers if you would prefer to have it installed for you.
-Contact the help line for more information.
+Each system comes with well-written, easy to understand instructions as well as an instructional DVD. so the user can install the system.
+Check out the Installation Center for more details.
+We also have a network of dealers and installers if you would prefer to have it installed for you.
+Search your area with the Dealer Locater.

 Do you have a breakaway system?

 Everything you need comes with each system including the breakaway system.

 Both the DUO and AFO have a single operating unit that is small enough to be installed under the hood of any tow car.
 Both systems use the industry's smallest actuator mounted on the brake arm so it is out of the way and does not have to be taken in and out each time you want to move the car.

 Will these systems lock up my towed vehicle's brakes?

 Both the Stay-IN-Play and Air Force One systems are designed to duplicate your brake effort from the coach.
 Neither model is capable of locking up the towed vehicle's brakes.